kruminskr/dummy-app/README.md

-# 💰 Financial Management System – backend
+# 💰 Financial Management System – frontend

 This project is the frontend component of a university project.
 The focus is on building a clean, responsive, and user-friendly interface for managing and visualizing financial data retrieved securely from Swedbank via the backend API.